RxyMX/backend-api-template/README.md

 ## Environment Variables

-All env vars ar put int `internal/config/config.go`.
+All env vars are put into `internal/config/config.go`.
 Every project **MUST** have a .env-example up to date

 Copy the `.env-example` to be `.env` to have it run in Goland / local testing.
 This file is in `.gitignore`